You’ll have an experienced, knowledgeable, and compassionate coach every step of the way.

 The Match

-The match begins by sharing the surrogate’s profile with you and vice versa.
-If both parties agree there is potential and would like to continue, the surrogate’s medical records are sent to your fertility clinic for review.
-Because we pre-screen our surrogates and review their medical records ourselves, it is exceedingly rare that a surrogate is denied by your clinic.
+For intended parents in our full-service programs, the matching process is a key step toward building the foundation of your surrogacy journey.
+The process begins by sharing the surrogate’s profile with you, and your profile with the surrogate.
+If both parties agree there is potential and would like to move forward, the surrogate’s medical records are sent to your fertility clinic for review.
+Because we pre-screen our surrogates and carefully review their medical records ourselves, it is exceedingly rare for a surrogate to be denied by the clinic.

 Step 5